 Please Note: We do use referral links for products and services that Chef Alli loves and recommends.

-5-Minute Instant Pot Pepperoni Pizza Pasta – The Easiest Pasta Meal Ever!
+Instant Pot 5-Minute Pepperoni Pizza Pasta – The Fastest Pasta Meal Ever

 Are you ready for a super-fast meal that your family will beg you to make?
 This is it!
 You are going to love making this pasta in your Instant Pot.
-It’s great to be able to brown your ground beef right in your Instant Pot, using the saute setting.
-Next, you layer in the remaining ingredients and cook everything under pressure in just minutes.
+It’s great to be able to brown the ground beef right in your Instant Pot, using the saute setting.
+Next, layer in the remaining ingredients and cook everything under pressure in just minutes.
 This is the speedy-meal beyond ALL speedy meals!